Too tired to think about dinner? How to reduce the mental load of food

 For many women, that constant low-level food admin is exhausting.
 And for good reason.
 Mental load is not just physical doing — it’s the invisible planning, organising, remembering, monitoring and decision-making that keeps life moving.

 Research shows that women often carry a greater share of mental labour, particularly in family and household life (1).
-Repeated decision-making can also be draining in its own right: decision fatigue is commonly described as the decline in the quality of decisions after making lots of choices.
-And when food involves multiple choices a day, every day, it makes sense that it can start to feel tiring.
+Repeated decision-making can also be draining in its own right: decision fatigue is commonly described as a decline in the quality of decisions after making lots of choices.
+And when food involves multiple choices a day, every day, it’s no wonder it can start to feel tiring.

 That’s why I think it can be so helpful to move away from the idea that eating well has to mean thinking up new meals all the time.
 Often, what helps more is having a few simple systems in place so that nourishing yourself takes less thought in the first place.